JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 ```
 ' ========================================================================================
 ' Enumerates font families.
-Used by the RichEdit_SetFontW function.
+Used by the RichEdit_SetFont function.
 ' ========================================================================================
 PRIVATE FUNCTION RichEdit_EnumFontFamProcW ( _
    BYVAL lpelf    AS ENUMLOGFONTW PTR, _     ' // Address of ENUMLOGFONT structure